lightspin-tech/eks-creation-engine/docs/HOWTO.md

                         Additional application ports which need to be allowed in EKS Security Groups - 443, 53, 8765, 2801, and 10250 already included
-  --falco {True,False}  For CREATE Mode, this flag specifies if you want to
+  --falco {True,False}  For CREATE and UPDATE Modes, this flag specifies if
-                        install and configure Falco on your Clusters - defaults to False --falco_sidekick_destination_type {SNS,Slack,Teams,Datadog}
+                        you want to install and configure Falco on your Clusters - defaults to False --falco_sidekick_destination_type {SNS,Slack,Teams,Datadog}
                         The output location for Falco Sidekick to send Falco alerts to.
 Defaults to SNS which also creates a new